-Pre-Workout Meals: What And When To Eat Before A Workout
+Pre-Workout Meals: What & When To Eat Before A Workout

 Are there some days you feel as though your workout just didn’t go to plan?
 Maybe you found it hard to concentrate and kept forgetting how many reps you were up to.
 Maybe you just felt tired much faster than normal.
-It can be so frustrating, especially this close to the end of the 12 Week Challenge!
+It can be so frustrating!

 Next time it happens, think about what you ate prior to training.
 Did you have a pre-workout meal or were you hungry?
 When was the last time you ate?
 If you have to think for a little while, it might be a sign that you aren’t giving your nutrition the attention it needs.

 We’re here to help you learn what to eat before a workout, so you can make healthy pre-workout meals and snacks to help you perform at your best!